-- 1. Regular, full-time employees who provide proof of alternate medical coverage may waive coverage through Kitsap County's sponsored medical plans and for that waiver receive a one hundred dollar (\$100.00) per month waiver-incentive payment; however, such payment is subject to employment taxes.
-Regular, full-time employees may not waive their individual medical coverage in lieu of coverage as a spouse/domestic partner on a County-sponsored medical plan. - 2.
-Regular, part-time employees may waive their coverage through Kitsap County's sponsored medical plans and receive a pro-rated waiver incentive payment per month, according to their established and approved full-time equivalent status for the year.
-For coverage effective January 1,
+Regular, full-time employees who provide proof of alternate medical coverage may waive coverage through Kitsap County's sponsored medical plans and for that waiver receive a one hundred fifty dollars (\$150.00) per month waiver-incentive payment; however, such payment is subject to employment taxes.
+Regular, full-time employees may not waive their individual medical coverage in lieu of coverage as a spouse/domestic partner on a County-sponsored medical plan.
+Full-time employees who waive their coverage to participate in Medicare are not eligible to receive the waiver-incentive premium.

-2018, this pro-ration will be at 65% of a full-time employee's waiver incentive payment, or \$65.Regular, part-time employees who waive their coverage and enroll in their spouse's or registered domestic partner's County-sponsored medical plan are not eligible to receive the pro-rated waiver incentive payment.
+- 2. Regular, part-time employees may waive their coverage through Kitsap County's sponsored medical plans and receive a one hundred dollar (\$100.00) per month waiver-incentive payment; however, such payment is subject to employment taxes.
+Regular, part-time employees who waive their coverage and enroll in their spouse's or registered domestic partner's County-sponsored medical plan are not eligible to receive the pro-rated waiver incentive payment.
+Regular, part-time employees who waive their coverage to participate in Medicare are not eligible to receive the waiverincentive premium. - D. Double Coverage: County employees may have double coverage under County-sponsored medical plans.

+E. Dental Benefits:

+1. Premiums:

-- D. Double Coverage: County employees may have double coverage under County-sponsored medical plans. - E. 2020 Third Party Administrator acknowledgement: The parties recognize that the County is issuing a request for proposal to select a new vendor to administer the plans currently administered by Premera, effective January 1, 2020.
-The plans offered will be substantially similar to the plans currently administered by Premera; it is not the intent of the parties to alter co-pays, deductibles or other terms of the plan design, except as mutually agreed upon by the parties. - F. Dental Benefits, County Contribution: The County will make contributions as indicated below. - 1.
-County Contribution: - a.
-Regular, full-time employees The County shall pay 100% of the employee-only rate for the County-selected, base dental plan or an optional plan, whichever is less expensive.
-County will contribute fifty percent (50%) of the dependent rate or twenty-five dollars (\$25.00) per employee per month, whichever is greater, towards insured dependent dental benefits under the County-sponsored dental plans. - b.
-Regular, part-time employees: The dental benefits contributions for regular, part-time employees will be the same as offered to regular, full-time employees. - 2.
-All regular full-time and part-time employees shall participate in a Countysponsored dental plan. - The County-selected base dental plan provides substantially similar benefits to those provided by Delta Dental of Washington plan C - Option 2 (\$1,000 a year maximum benefit). - 4.
+- a.
+Regular, full-time employees The County will pay 100% of the employee-only rate for the County-selected, base dental plan or an optional plan, whichever is less expensive.
+The County will contribute fifty percent (50%) of the dependent rate or twenty-five dollars (\$25.00) per employee per month, whichever is greater, towards insured dependent dental benefits under the County-sponsored dental plans. - b.
+Regular, part-time employees: The dental benefits contributions for regular, part-time employees will be the same as offered to regular, full-time employees. - c.
+Employee Premium Contributions: Employees will be responsible for paying the portion of their dependent premiums that are not covered by the County's contribution. - 2.
+All regular full-time and part-time employees will participate in a Countysponsored dental plan. - The County-selected base dental plan provides substantially similar benefits to those provided by Delta Dental of Washington plan C - Option 2 (\$1,000 a year maximum benefit).
 Other dental plans will also be offered and, if selected, employees are responsible to contribute any additional cost through payroll deduction.
-Effective January 1, 2018, the Delta Care dental plan will be closed to new enrollees, and effective January 1, 2020, the County shall cease to offer the Delta Care dental plan.